Commercial Invoice Guide + Free Template (2026)

 Consular Invoice Govt.
 Certified Post-production Required in select nations (e.g. LATAM)

 *Note: Some countries may accept Proforma Invoices for Import Licenses, but rarely for final clearance.
+If the final Commercial Invoice requires corrections after issuance, a credit memo must be issued rather than amending the original document.

 3. Mandatory Compliance Fields